octobercms/docs/3.x/extend/database/model.md

 $flight = Flight::where('active', 1)->first();
 ```

-#### Not found exceptions
+### Not Found Exceptions

 Sometimes you may wish to throw an exception if a model is not found.
 This is particularly useful in routes or controllers.
 The `findOrFail` and `firstOrFail` methods will retrieve the first result of the query.
-However, if no result is found, a `Illuminate\Database\Eloquent\ModelNotFoundException` will be thrown:
+However, if no result is found, a `Illuminate\Database\Eloquent\ModelNotFoundException` will be thrown.

 ```php
 $model = Flight::findOrFail(1);